Zaw Towers 4.0 - FAQ

 6. When did you start writing poetry?

 I started writing poetry in August 1994, just after a break up from a long term girlfriend.
-I still write it now and have written over eight hundred poems in the last sixteen years or so with subjects ranging from love, death and music to pain, joy and embarassment - in fact, you name it, I've written it.
+I still write it now and have written over eight hundred poems in the last twenty plus years or so with subjects ranging from love, death and music to pain, joy and embarassment - in fact, you name it, I've written it.
 Okay, well almost.
 There are certain things I won't write about.

 7. Why are you so opinionated in how you speak?